humanestandards/home/src/pages/about.md

         subtitle: Sensible Character Management
         title_align: left
         content: >
-          The Genesis of Self-Reflection that defines and measures our Economic Liberty.
+          The Genesis of Self-Reflection which defines and measures our Economic Liberty.
         content_align: left
         actions: []